 In the U.S. and in other jurisdictions, a variety of regulations are currently being proposed that would increase restrictions on online service providers in the field of data privacy and security, and we believe that the adoption of such increasingly restrictive regulation is likely.
-For example, the California Consumer Privacy Act became effective on January 1, 2020 and regulates the processing of personal data, which could result in civil penalties for violations.
+For example, the California Consumer Privacy Act (the "CCPA") which came into effect on January 1, 2020, with implementing regulations effective August 14, 2020, regulates the processing of personal data, which could result in civil penalties for violations.
+Aspects of the CCPA remain uncertain, and we may be required to make modifications to our policies or practices in order to comply.
+In addition, a newly proposed privacy law, the California Privacy Rights Act ("CPRA") was recently approved by California voters.
+The CPRA modifies the CCPA, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses in an effort to comply.